 Challenging Cognitive Distortions Automatic Thought Record Worksheet

-After learning what cognitive behavioral therapy (CBT) is, how it works, and how com-ponents like cognitive distortions, automatic negative thoughts, emotions and behavior all contribute to our perceptions, it is important to learn how to challenge negative thoughts and cognitive distortions.
-A great tool to learn how to challenge cognitive dis-tortions is the automatic thought record.
+After learning what cognitive behavioral therapy is, how it works, and how components like cognitive distortions, automatic negative thoughts, core beliefs, emotions, and behavior all contribute to our perceptions, it is important to learn how to challenge negative thoughts and cognitive distortions.
+A great tool to learn how to challenge cognitive distortions is the automatic thought record.

 About This Worksheet

-This ATR highlights the thoughts, emotions, and cognitive distortions of a given situa-tion.
-It teaches how reconstructing the way we approach a situation can affect its out-come.
-It also illustrates the role a person plays in a negative outcome, showing them the power they have to control how they respond.
+The ATR on this worksheet highlights the thoughts, emotions, and cognitive distortions of a given situation.
+It teaches how reconstructing the way we approach a situation can affect its outcome.
+It also illustrates the role a person plays in their own negativity, which reinforces the power they have to control how they respond.

-Help the client look at their automatic thoughts in reaction to a situation.
-Instruct the client to use the ATR as a resource to challenge the automatic thoughts.
-This will help the client learn how to control their thoughts, feelings and reactions to upsetting situations.
+For a client to be able to use this worksheet, they must have an understanding of core beliefs, cognitive distortions, and how cognitive behavioral therapy helps them develop healthier judgment and interpretation of upsetting situations.
+Use this worksheet to help the client look at their automatic thoughts in reaction to a situation.
+Instruct the client to use the ATR as a resource for challenging automatic thoughts.
+This will help them learn how to control their thoughts, feelings, and reactions to upsetting situations.

-With this process the client will see how the cognitive distortion and ANTs contribute to confirming negative core beliefs.
-It helps to distinguish the difference between reality and their perception.
+With this process, the client will see how cognitive distortions and ANTs contribute to confirming negative core beliefs.
+It helps to distinguish the difference between objective reality and their interpretation of a situation.